zhousarah/azure-compute-docs/articles/container-instances/container-instances-config-map.md

 ### Apply config map settings without container group profile

-Config map settings can also be applied directly to the instance using the
+Config map settings can also be applied directly to the instance by specifying the details in the update commands.

 ### [CLI](#tab/cli)